valeriansaliou/node-vigil-reporter/README.md

 ### 1. Create reporter

-`vigil-reporter` can be instanciated as such:
+`vigil-reporter` can be instantiated as such:

 ```javascript
 var VigilReporter = require("vigil-reporter").VigilReporter;